Call ADT

 Arming my ADT System

 A word on the siren.
 85 dB isn’t bad, and it’ll probably startle home invaders.
 The industry standard these days is 100 dB, though, and if you think 85 dB will startle a potential thief, imagine what those extra 15 dB can accomplish.
-Let’s put it this way: I could hear ADT’s siren when I was upstairs.
-I had to really listen to hear it from the shower, though, and while I was in the bedroom watching TV.
+Let’s put it this way: We could hear ADT’s siren when upstairs.
+We had to really listen to hear it from the shower, though, or while in the bedroom watching TV.
 Turns out, thieves don’t just break in when you’re sitting quietly in your easy chair reading a book.
 Plus, you kind of want those extra 15 dBs to shake potential home invaders up.
 An alarm should be a deterrent rather than simply an annoyance.
 Oh, and the siren is a sustained wail rather than an oscillating wail – in technical terms, reeeeeeeeeeeee instead of reee-reee-reee-reee-reee.
 That’s more in the category of unique though, than disappointing.

-Unexpected Findings: There were a few things that definitely surprised me, first among which was how tidily the installation technician hid the control panel wire.
-I wasn’t used to this, since most control panels I test have a curly-cue wire hanging down from them that just looks awful.
+Unexpected Findings: There were a few things that definitely surprised us, first among which was how tidily the installation technician hid the control panel wire.
+We weren’t used to this, since most control panels we test have a curly-cue wire hanging down from them that just looks awful.
 Just look at how neat it looks on the wall.

 Testing the ADT Control Panel